 Cutting Cost Ideas for Restaurants: Equipment

 It’s possible to cut monthly restaurant expenses by leasing kitchen and bar equipment.
 While you won’t build equity, the monthly payments tend to be lower.

 You might also consider purchasing used equipment if you’ve got someone on your side who can check that the equipment has consistently been maintained.

 Which leads us to maintenance.
 Kitchen and bar equipment needs regularly-scheduled love.
 An espresso machine, for example, should be backflushed every few days and backflushed with detergent weekly.
 All equipment likely has similar needs.
 And if you’re not keeping up with those needs, you’re heading for big repair and replacement costs.

 Get Those Costs Outta Here

 “Do better” is classic and terrible advice that a lot of people get on the internet when asking for help.
 And that’s what a lot of tips about increasing restaurant and bar profitability amount to.

 “Great, anyone care to tell me how?” you ask.

-But the great thing about lowering costs is that it’s actionable.
+But the great thing about lowering costs is that it’s actionable, it's not just about reading restaurant management books.
 (Actually, our How to Upsell post is actionable, too.)
 And it does the same thing as increasing sales: it generates more profit.